stungeye/Learning-Android-Development/README.md

           mv Sdk/emulator/lib64/libstdc++/libstdc++.so.6 Sdk/emulator/lib64/libstdc++/libstdc++.so.6.bak
           ln -s /usr/lib64/libstdc++.so.6 Sdk/emulator/lib64/libstdc++/

-    * Android Studio seems to be running fine using OpenJDK, but I've heard it could run better with the Oracle JDK.
-Something to try:
+    * I've heard that Android Studio runs better with the Oracle JDK vs the default Open JDK:

           trizen -s jdk
           sudo archlinux-java set java-x-jdk (Where x is the major version of the jdk you installed)